Frequently Asked Questions

 A: All on-campus tailgating is donor-based.
 Please contact the Flynn Fund at 617-552-0772 or by clicking here

-Pre-game: All parking lots open 2-3 hours prior to kick-off, subject to kick-off time.
+Pre-game: All on-campus parking lots open 3 hours prior to kick-off.
 Please see bceagles.com for the most up to date information.

 Post-game: For games starting before 3:00 PM, post-game tailgating may last up to two hours.
 For games starting between 3:00 PM - 4:00 PM, post-game tailgating may last up to one hour.
 For games beginning after 4:00 PM, post-game tailgating is NOT allowed.